erg-lang/erg/doc/EN/syntax/30_error_handling.md

-# Error Handling
+# error handling system

-Mainly uses Result type.
+Mainly use Result type.
-Erg will throw away Error type objects (not supported at top level).
+In Erg, an error occurs if you throw away an Error type object (not supported at the top level).

-## Exceptions, Interoperation with Python
+## Exceptions, interop with Python

 Erg does not have an exception mechanism (Exception).
+When importing a Python function

-* Set the return value as `T or Error` type.
+* Set return value to `T or Error` type
-* set the return value to `T or Panic` type (which may raise an error at runtime).
+* `T or Panic` type (may cause runtime error)

-The latter is the default for `pyimport`.
-If you want to import as the former, use If you want to import as the former, specify `Error` in `pyimport`'s `exception_type` (`exception_type: {Error, Panic}`).
+There are two options, `pyimport` defaults to the latter.
+If you want to import as the former, use Specify `Error` in `pyimport` `exception_type` (`exception_type: {Error, Panic}`).

 ## Exceptions and Result types

-The `Result` type represents a value that may be an error.
+The `Result` type represents values ​​that may be errors.
 Error handling with `Result` is superior to the exception mechanism in several ways.
-First, you can tell from the type definition that a subroutine may raise an error, and it is obvious when you actually use it.
+First of all, it's obvious from the type definition that the subroutine might throw an error, and it's also obvious when you actually use it.

 ```python
 # Python